Vincent-HD/nixdots/README.md

 mkdir -p /mnt/etc/

 # clone the repo
-git clone https://github.com/redyf/nixdots.git /mnt/etc/nixos --recurse-submodules
+git clone https://github.com/vincent-hd/nixdots.git /mnt/etc/nixos --recurse-submodules

 # remove this file
-rm /mnt/etc/nixos/hosts/redyf/hardware-configuration.nix
+rm /mnt/etc/nixos/hosts/vincent/hardware-configuration.nix

 # generate the config and take some files
 nixos-generate-config --root /mnt
 rm /mnt/etc/nixos/configuration.nix
-mv /mnt/etc/nixos/hardware-configuration.nix /mnt/etc/nixos/hosts/redyf
+mv /mnt/etc/nixos/hardware-configuration.nix /mnt/etc/nixos/hosts/vincent

 # make sure you're in this path
 cd /mnt/etc/nixos

 # Install my config:
-nixos-install --flake '.#redyf'
+nixos-install --flake '.#vincent'

 # Obs:
-If you'd like to use my config as a template, all you need to do is replace "redyf" with your username.
+If you'd like to use my config as a template, all you need to do is replace "vincent" with your username.
 ```

 Credits for the installation section goes to [Stephenstechtalks](https://github.com/stephenstechtalks) and [AlphaTechnolog](https://github.com/AlphaTechnolog) as they helped a lot with their installation guides.

-## Conclusion

-That should be all!
-If you have any problem, feel free to make an issue in the github repo. (https://github.com/Redyf/nixdots/issues).

-The code is licensed under the MIT license, so you can use or distribute the code however you like.
-If you have any questions, contact me on Discord: `redyf`.